 You don’t have to be alone though and there are a number of ways that you can get support:

 - Often people turn to social media and there are some wonderful groups to join where you can connect with others who are going through what you are having to deal with.
 They are a great place to ask questions too.
 No question is too small or too silly and if you have been wondering about something, you can guarantee someone else has too and there will be answers readily available.
 Sometimes its not the obvious things that you get told by the medical care team that you want answers to is it?

-- There are also often local support groups to attend should you like the idea of face-to-face.
+- There are also often local support groups to attend should you like the idea of local connection (albeit virtual right now).